Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Case Study

 \section{Case Study}

-To comprehensively validate the proposed framework, we carry out a range of tests differing in three key dimensions: (i) distinct combinations of the proposed strategies within the framework to evaluate each strategy's independent effectiveness; (ii) different simulation environments, specifically \LaTeXstyle{Daline} \cite{Daline} and \LaTeXstyle{MATPOWER} \cite{zimmerman2010matpower}, which include tools both familiar and unfamiliar to LLMs\footnote{\LaTeXstyle{Daline} is available \href{https://www.shuo.science/daline}{[\underline{here}]} with a user manual in \cite{DalineM}. \LaTeXstyle{MATPOWER} is available \href{https://matpower.org/}{[\underline{here}]} with a user manual in \cite{zimmerman2024matpower}.}, to demonstrate the framework's versatility across various applications; and (iii) a wide array of simulation tasks, spanning normal to complex scenarios, to assess the framework's performance across various simulation demands.
+To comprehensively validate the proposed framework, {a range of tests have been carried out, differing in three key dimensions}: (i) distinct combinations of the proposed strategies within the framework to evaluate each strategy's independent effectiveness; (ii) different simulation environments, specifically \LaTeXstyle{Daline} \cite{Daline} and \LaTeXstyle{MATPOWER} \cite{zimmerman2010matpower}, which include tools both familiar and unfamiliar to LLMs\footnote{\LaTeXstyle{Daline} is available \href{https://www.shuo.science/daline}{[\underline{here}]} with a user manual in \cite{DalineM}. \LaTeXstyle{MATPOWER} is available \href{https://matpower.org/}{[\underline{here}]} with a user manual in \cite{zimmerman2024matpower}.}, to demonstrate the framework's versatility across various applications; and (iii) a wide array of simulation tasks, spanning normal to complex scenarios, to assess the framework's performance across various simulation demands.

 The following sections detail the case study configurations, followed by an analysis of the simulation outcomes for \LaTeXstyle{Daline} and \LaTeXstyle{MATPOWER}.
 Eventually, the cost of using LLMs to perform power system simulations is discussed.
+All supporting materials, including prompts, knowledge bases, simulation tasks, training datasets, and results {(i.e., the generated codes and their benchmarks, totaling 870 coding files) will be openly available upon acceptance.}